-In Longitude’s fourth episode of Thought Leadership Insights, we speak with Longitude Chairman and PR maven Alastair Gornall about the importance of building brand reputation.
+In Longitude’s fourth episode of Thought Leadership Insights, we speak with former Longitude Chairman and PR maven Alastair Gornall about the importance of building brand reputation.
 Alastair shares his views on the current key trends in B2B marketing and communications, together with how companies should be using thought leadership and creative content as a way to increase brand awareness – and the vital role the c-suite has to play in this increasingly important area of focus.

 - 00:00 Introduction

 - 01:00 Alastair’s background and the changing world of communications